Generation Z vs Millennials – Wait, There’s a Difference?

 • Tend to equate self-worth with career success

-• Prefer hierarchal structure, resist trends in flexibility in the workplace
+• Prefer hierarchical structure, resist trends in flexibility in the workplace

 • Hard work=money=success